Palanikumaran25/Machine-Learning-App/README.md

 # 🤖 Machine Learning App:
-This is a machine learning app
+1.This is a machine learning app

-This is app builds as machine Learning model!
+2.This is app builds as machine Learning model!